 To the right of the CC button, the "Speed" button allows you to choose playback speed.
 Select from .25x, .5x, .75x, 1x, 1.25x, 1.5x, 2x speeds.

-Next to the quality levels, if downloading is allowed for that video, you'll see a downward pointing arrow.
-Click the arrow to download the video file directly to your device.
+Next to the quality levels, if downloading is allowed, you'll see a downward pointing arrow.
+Click the arrow to download the asset directly to your device.

-Finally, on the far right of the video progress bar, is the "Fullscreen" button (a diagonal arrow).
-Clicking this button will expand your video to the full width of your screen, obscuring other windows and applications.
+Finally, on the far right of the progress bar, is the "Fullscreen" button (a diagonal arrow).
+Clicking this button will expand playback to the full width of your screen, obscuring other windows and applications.
 Hit the escape key, or click on the "Fullscreen" button again to leave fullscreen mode.

 Related: Video Player Keyboard Shortcuts